Appam

-An appam is a type of thin pancake in South Indian cuisine.
+An appam or aappam is a type of thin pancake in South Indian cuisine.
 It is made with fermented rice batter and coconut milk, traditionally cooked in an appachatti, a deep pan similar in shape to a wok.
-It is a popular dish in the Indian states of Kerala and Tamil Nadu and in Sri Lanka.
+It is a popular dish in the Indian states of Tamil Nadu and Kerala, as well as Sri Lanka.
 In Sri Lanka, they are typically known as hoppers.
 Appams are most frequently served for breakfast or dinner, often with a side dish such as a vegetable or egg curry.

 Etymology

 "Appam" (also aapa, appe) may derive from the Sanskrit word (अपूप apupa), which refers to a type of "fried dainty."